Timinator2000/Algorithm_X/02 - exact_cover/05 - matrix.md

 ![Mrs. Knuth Solution Rows](KnuthSolution2.png)

 <BR>
 Think about the size of the matrix for 9x9 Sudoku: 243 columns and 729 rows, yet Algorithm X easily processes a matrix of that size to find all solutions!
 Later in this playground, I’ll demonstrate how Algorithm X works.
 For now, I need you to trust me.
-If you can build a proper model (requirements, actions and mapping from actions to the satisfied requirements), Algorithm X will easily find all the solutions.
+If you can build a proper model (requirements, actions and a mapping from actions to the satisfied requirements), Algorithm X will easily find all the solutions.

 In the next section, I’ll show you how to use an out-of-the-box AlgorithmXSolver to generate solutions for your models.